Cree language: Contact languages

-Cree is also a component language in at least five contact languages, Michif, Northern Michif, Bungi, Oji-Cree, and Nehipwat.
-Michif and Bungi are spoken by members of the Métis, and historically by some Voyageurs and European settlers of Western Canada and parts of the Northern United States.
+Cree is also a component language in at least five contact languages: Michif, Northern Michif, Bungi, Oji-Cree, and Nehipwat.
+Michif and Bungi are spoken by members of the Métis, and historically by some Voyageurs and European settlers of Western Canada and in parts of the Northern United States.
 Nehipwat and Oji-Cree are blends of Cree with Assiniboine (Nehipwat) and Ojibwe (Oji-Cree).

 Michif is a mixed language which combines Cree with French.
 For the most part, Michif uses Cree verbs, question words, and demonstratives while using French nouns.
 Michif is unique to the Canadian prairie provinces as well as to North Dakota and Montana in the United States.
 Michif is still spoken in central Canada and in North Dakota.

 Bungi is a creole based on Scottish English, Scots, Scottish Gaelic, Cree, and Ojibwe.
 Some French words have also been incorporated into its lexicon.
-This language flourished at and around the Red River Settlement (modern day location of Winnipeg, Manitoba) by the mid to late 1800s.
-Bungi is now virtually extinct, as its features are being abandoned in favor of standard English.
+This language flourished at and around the Red River Settlement (the modern-day location of Winnipeg, Manitoba) by the mid- to late-1800s.
+Bungi is now virtually extinct, as its features are being abandoned in favour of standard English.

 Cree has also been incorporated into another mixed language within Canada, Nehipwat, which is a blending of Cree with Assiniboine.
 Nehipwat is found only in a few southern Saskatchewan reserves and is now nearing extinction.
 Nothing is known of its structure.